seananderson/metafolio/inst/ms/ms.md

 tolerance to stream flow volume or changes in snow melt timing,
 @crozier2008].

 We implemented straying as in @cooper1999.
-We arranged the subpopulations in a line and salmon were more likely to stray to streams near their natal stream (Fig. S1).
+We arranged the populations in a line and salmon were more likely to stray to streams near their natal stream (Fig. S1).
 Two parameters controlled the straying: the fraction of fish
 $f_{\mathrm{stray}}$ (0.02) that stray from their natal stream in any